KSKI-FM: Ownership

 Chaparral sold KSKI-FM and seven other stations to Rich Broadcasting for $3.7 million; the transaction was consummated on April 1, 2013.

 On December 5, 2013, the station moved from 103.7 FM to its current 94.5 FM.

-Rich Broadcasting sold KSKI-FM, three other stations, and a translator to Richard Mecham's Magic Valley Media, LLC effective September 17, 2019 for $475,000.
+Rich Broadcasting sold KSKI-FM, three other stations, and a translator to Richard Mecham's Magic Valley Media, LLC effective September 17, 2019, for $475,000.

 On November 1, 2019, KSKI-FM dropped its adult album alternative format and began stunting with Christmas music.
+Later until January, it stunted with a loop of two songs,"New Year's Day" by U2 and "Auld Lang Syne" by Celtic Woman.

 On January 1, 2020, KSKI-FM ended the Christmas music stunt and launched an alternative rock format.